grafana/grafana/docs/sources/guides/intro-to-grafana.md

 ## Unify

 Grafana allows you to display all your time-series data on a single "pane of glass" by using a dashboard to visualize data from one or more data sources.
 Mix different data sources in the same graph!
 You can specify a data source on a per-query basis.
-This works for even custom datasources.
+This works for even custom data sources.

 Create dynamic & reusable dashboards with template variables that appear as dropdowns at the top of the dashboard.